CATALYZING CHANGE FOR A

 Pledge 25x25 challenges Silicon Valley and Bay Area companies to increase their diversity in business leadership by setting a goal of filling 25% of executive positions with hires from underrepresented groups by 2025 or pledging that the number of underrepresented individuals in leadership roles will increase by at least 25% by 2025.

 25x25 sets a comprehensive blueprint for participating companies to diversify leadership as a business imperative while also operationalizing cultural change.

-Companies that take the 25x25 pledge commit to the following actions:
+Companies that take the 25x25 pledge commit to at least one of the following actions:

 Collect and monitor internal metrics, providing diversity information and progress toward meeting Pledge 25x25 commitments annually.

 Provide employee training annually to foster inclusion and reduce unconscious bias, with best practices disseminated publicly.